Graduate Music Audition Requirements

 - Please also prepare and present the piano accompaniment of either an Italian art song or musical theater selection (comping is acceptable).
 You may sing along if you wish.

-At the live audition each applicant will perform for Head of Vocal Pedagogy Kevin Wilson and members of the Conservatory's voice faculty.
-Following the audition, each applicant will also have a short interview and debrief with current voice department students.
+At the live audition, each applicant will perform for members of the Conservatory's voice faculty.
+Following the audition, each applicant will also have a short conversation and debrief with current Voice Department students.
 For on-campus auditions in Boston, a professional staff pianist will be provided, but you may choose to bring your own accompanist.
 Practice rooms will be available the day of your audition.

 Vocal Pedagogy (M.M.)